coderanger/coderanger.net/content/posts/chef-and-vault.md

 # The Main Problems

-#### Policy mapping, Secure Introduction/identity root.
-Structure issues only, this
-doesn't cover Chef DSL additions or similar, which would be done in parallel.

 The two main obstacles to this are figuring out what secrets each Chef client should access to (authorization) and figuring out how to get access credentials for both Chef Server and Vault (authentication).
 This proposal doesn't look at